hamishdickson/old_hamishdickson.github.io/src/main/tut/2017-07-12-semilattice-proof.md

 ### Closure

-We get this pretty much for free from Scala's type system
+We get this pretty much for free from Scala's type system.

-### Associativity:
+### Associativity

 ```
 if ∀ x, y, z ∈ S, then